lukaspfisterch/dbl-paper/proofs/03_replay_equivalence.md

 ## Theorem

-A replay of V from the same initial state yields the same sequence of normative states and DECISION events as the original execution.
+A replay of V starting from the same initial state S0 yields the same sequence of normative states and DECISION events as the original execution.

 ## Assumptions Used

 - A1 (Append-only V)
 - A2 (DECISION primacy)
+- A3 (Authoritative inputs)
 - A4 (Deterministic governance)
 - A5 (Pre-execution decision)